 Repair & Prevention of Fading

 Once fading of the paint coat begins, it cannot be repaired completely but for preventing further de-colouration, weathering resistant pigments may be used to prevent further de-coloration.

-Some of the precautions that can be taken to prevent fading can be listed as follows:
+Some of the precautions that can be taken to prevent fading are:

 1. Use of certified UV-resistant paints from authorized manufacturers.